-The chart below is the annual assessment for LABBB Internal member transportation which is assessed in October.
-Our FY19 assessment was done in October 2018.
+^{}Below is the assessment for LABBB Internal member transportation in FY14.
 This transportation service is a significant savings for our member districts.
-Please note cost annual cost comparisons with the LABBB Transportation Network.
-LABBB Internal transportation is 11 months.
+Please note cost annual cost comparisons with the LABBB / EDCO Transportation.
+Please note that LABBB Internal transportation is also for 11 months.
 Both Transportation services have provided significant cost savings.